Prefontaine and Running Legends

 The Steve Prefontaine Memorial Jogging Trail is popular with resident runners and visitors alike.
 Pre's Trail winds through Eugene's Alton Baker Park, located east of the Ferry Street Bridge along paths he used to run.
 Inspired by European running trails, Pre was pursuing the creation of this official trail prior to his death.
 His former UO Coach Bill Bowerman, fellow runners and the Eugene community later fulfilled his dream by spearheading the completion of Eugene's first chip trail.

-- The Prefontaine Classic, which attracts the best athletes in the world to compete annually at Hayward Field
+- The Prefontaine Classic, which attracts the best athletes in the world to compete annually in Eugene

 - Statues of Pre at the Nike headquarters in Beaverton, Oregon